SamuelTrew/SamuelTrew/README.md

 Hi, I'm Samuel Trew.

 - 🔭 I’m currently working on a digital health product to help alleviate critical care overload.
-- 🌱 I’m currently learning how to make a proper web-app from scratch 😅
+- 🌱 Constantly learning how to be a better Frontend/Full-Stack Engineer
 - 💬 Ask me about federated learning (iykyk)

 ## Stats